 - Believes relationships are closer than they actually are

 Like any personality disorder symptom list, or list of symptoms for most mental disorders for that matter, many of us do some of these things some of the time.
 For it to rise to the level of a disorder, the symptoms need to clearly go above and beyond what’s “normal” and cause functional impairment.

-HPD, just like other personality disorders just pop up out of nowhere in adulthood; it starts early and is pretty well-developed by early adulthood.
+HPD, just like other personality disorders, doesn’t just pop up out of nowhere in adulthood; it starts early and is pretty well-developed by early adulthood.
 It involves inflexible, maladaptive patterns of behaviour and inner experiences that are pervasive and tend to be consistent over time and across situations.

 Prevalence and other characteristics